 Given the cyclicality of our business, it is important to us to be in the financial position to easily withstand economic cycles and be opportunistic when attractive strategic opportunities arise.
-Since the acquisition of our steelmaking assets in 2020, we have demonstrated our ability to generate healthy free cash flow and use it to reduce substantial amounts of debt, return capital to shareholders through our share repurchase program, and make investments to both improve and grow our business.
-During 2023, we reduced the principal amount of outstanding long-term debt by \$1.1 billion while returning \$152 million in capital to shareholders via share repurchases.
-We have also historically shown our ability to take advantage of volatility in the debt markets and repurchase notes at a discount.
+Since becoming a steel company in 2020, we have demonstrated our ability to generate healthy free cash flow and use it to reduce substantial amounts of debt, return capital to shareholders through share repurchases and make investments to both improve and grow our business.